Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 The mogul has denied his financial success and influence was gained from an alleged $202m scheme selling medicines in China.

-Nine months before his arrest in Canada, however, the New Zealand Police froze nearly $70m of his assets here as part of a global investigation.
+Nine months before that arrest, however, the New Zealand Police froze nearly $70m of his assets here as part of a global investigation.

 Police alleged Gong was hiding money here to distance himself from the alleged scheme.

-McMullan told the court today that they had a document from the Ministry of Public Security in China that stated Fu had been previously convicted.
+Today, the High Court at Auckland heard the Crown had obtained documentation from the Ministry of Public Security in China that stated Fu had four previous relevant convictions.

 However, Fu's defence lawyer David Jones QC disputed this saying there was an inadequacy of proof of any conviction in China.